identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 # Authorization Server Metadata {#as-metadata}

-The following authorization server metadata parameters [RFC8414] are introduced to signal the server's capability
+The following authorization server metadata parameters are introduced as an extension of [RFC8414], in order to describe the server's capabilities.

 `support_client_extentison_claims`:
-: Boolean parameter indicating to clients and resource servers whether the authorization server will return the extension claimns described in this document.
+: Boolean parameter indicating to clients and resource servers whether the authorization server will return the extension claims described in this document.

-Note: that the non presence of `support_client_extentison_claims` is sufficient for the client to determine that the server is not capable and therefore will not return the extension claimns described in this RFC.
+Note: that the non presence of `support_client_extentison_claims` is sufficient for the client to determine that the server is not capable and therefore will not return the extension claims described in this RFC.

 # Requesting a JWT Access Token with Client Extensions {#request-jwt-client-ext}